tonytvo/blog-generator/content/blog/building-second-brain/index.md

 By playing with a concept, stretching and reconceiving and remixing it, we become less attached to how it was originally presented.
 We can extract certain aspects or details for our own uses.
 With so many ideas at our disposal, we are no longer threatened by the possibility that a new idea will undermine existing ones.

-Don’t just feel smarter.
-Become smarter.
 Working with a slip-box can be disheartening, because you are constantly faced with the gaps in your understanding.
 But at the same time, it increases the chances that you will actually move the work forward.

-Our choice then is whether we want to feel smarter or become smarter.

 Students in most educational institutions are not encouraged to independently build a network of connections between different kinds of information.
 They aren’t taught how to organize the very best and most relevant knowledge they encounter in a long-term way across many topics.
 Most tragically of all, they aren’t taught to follow their interests and take the most promising path in their research.